Upgraded Water Risk Filter can help transform business response to water risk

 - A new way of working within WWF

-The first thing users will notice about the new tool will be the new branding.
-Not only will the Water Risk Filter have a new logo, but also a more compelling set of colours – from the website to the risk maps themselves.
-Most importantly, it will also boast a cleaner, simpler interface.
+The first thing users will notice about the enhanced tool will be the new interface and branding.
+The updated Water Risk Filter now has a new logo and a more compelling set of colours – from the website to the risk maps themselves.
+More importantly, it also boasts a cleaner, simpler interface.
 The new tool will be structured around four areas: Explore, Assess, Value and Respond.
-While historically the Water Risk has included elements of all these, most of the focus has been on the ‘Assess’ section.
-The new version will be stronger in all four areas.
+While historically the Water Risk Filter has included elements of most of these, the focus has largely been on the ‘Assess’ section.
+The new version will be stronger across all four areas.

-- Explore: 36 risk maps, 40+ other layers, 100+ country profiles and 10+ WWF river basin story maps as well as WWF water risk & stewardship reports, and details on the methodology & data.
+- Explore 32 risk maps, 60+ risk indicators, 12+ high resolution country data sets and WWF river basin story maps as well as WWF water risk & stewardship reports, and details on methodology & data.

-- Value: Potential financial impacts by exploring how water and value link together using our valuation framework to unpack principles, guidance and calculators.
-A new valuation tool, powered by CDP Water’s data, will link the results of water risk assessments to potential financial impacts.
+- Value potential financial impacts by exploring how water and value link together using our valuation framework to unpack principles, guidance and calculators.
+Powered by CDP Water Security, a new Value Potentially Affected tool will analyze how water risks can affect the financial value of assets.

-While the Water Risk Filter has long had a section dedicated to mitigation actions, the new toolbox will dynamically link the water risk assessment results for any given site (or even a portfolio of sites) to customized risk responses (i.e., mitigation actions).
+The Water Risk Filter has long had a mitigation toolbox section dedicated to exploring actions.
+However, as noted above, the new Response section will dynamically link the water risk assessment results for any given site (or a portfolio of sites) to customized risk responses (i.e., risk mitigation actions).
 These actions are triggered by specific combinations of basin and operational water risk exposure, and the general level of sophistication that a given site has in its water stewardship journey.
-They are also split out into actions that a given site can undertake, as well as actions that a supporting entity (e.g., corporate headquarters) can implement to support sites.
+They are also split out into actions that a given site can undertake (e.g., site managers), as well as actions that a supporting entity (e.g., corporate headquarters) can implement for its operations.

 In time, we envision further enhancing this mitigation action toolbox by adding sector-specific actions and frameworks (e.g., Sustainable Apparel Coalition’s HIGG Index and actions for Tier 1 suppliers).